 I ultimately went with the Duplo Alphabet Truck Set!
 This is a 36 piece set, with 26 Lego Duplo ABC uppercase “blocks”.
 For a 24 day advent calendar that means 1.5 blocks per day.
 So rotating every other day for 1 piece and then 2.
 Or if you didn’t join the advent calendar band-wagon early enough, then you could do a 12 day advent calendar and give 3 blocks per day.

-2. Find a sturdy box or wrap the gifts by day
+2. Make a “Surprise Punch Box” or wrap the gifts by day

-I decided between a Koala/Kiwi crate box and Powell’s BOOX box.
+I decided to make a DIY punch box for my advent calendar.
+I used a Koala crate box as the base.
 Subscription boxes make great DIY advent calendar bases because they are usually a bit sturdier and have a lid that opens and closes securely.
 Great for toddlers!

 After you decide on your box, you’ll need to make a grid on the inside for your advent days.
 Generally advent calendars are 24 or 25 days, so 3×8 or 4×6 or 5×5 grid depending on the days you want to do and the size of your box and Duplos.
 Note: even if you have a couple pieces that are too big for your box you can leave a clue or scavenger hunt tip so you can still use the box!